redooor/redminportal/README.md

 # Important note

 Version 0.3.0 is backward compatible to Version 0.2.0.

 Version 0.2.0 is **NOT** backward compatible to Version 0.1.*.

 * Looking for RedminPortal for Laravel 5.0?
 Visit the [v0.2 Branch](https://github.com/redooor/redminportal/tree/v0.2).
 * Looking for RedminPortal for Laravel 4.2?
 Visit the [v0.1 Branch](https://github.com/redooor/redminportal/tree/v0.1).

+**Upgrading from v0.1.*?**

+We've included a few database migrations to upgrade the database to support v0.2/v0.3.
+However, use this at your own risk.
+The upgrade scripts were not thoroughly tested and it may not be complete.
+If you find something missing, please report to us using the issue ticket.
+We welcome any contribution too.

+Refer to [UPGRADE.md](UPGRADE.md) for the upgrading instructions.

 # Models and Features